 The objective of this module is:

-To enable students to analyze and discuss key elements of gender and global governance theories in relation to empirical cases and reflect on these on a scientific basis.
+To enable students to apply relevant theoretical perspectives to analyze and discuss key elements of international relations in relation to empirical cases and reflect on these on a scientific basis.

-key issues and themes within the field of gender and global governance and various approaches to the study of these.
+key themes and cases within the field of international relations and various approaches to the study of these.

 can apply relevant theories of the field to empirical cases.